-Is Film Producer Randall Emmett ‘Vanderpump Rules’ Lala Kent’s Sugar Daddy?
+Is Randall Emmett Lala Kent's Sugar Daddy?

 A post shared by Give Them Lala (@lalakent) on

 The last hint?
 It seems that Lala Kent will appear in a Randall Emmett film in a small role coming soon.
 The part is in a Nicholas Cage movie.
-But if Randall Emmett is Lala’s secret sugar daddy, then why hasn’t Lala look alike Ambyr Childers, mother of Emmett’s six year old spoken out?
+But if Randall Emmett is Lala’s secret sugar daddy, then why hasn’t Lala look alike Ambyr Childers, mother of Emmett’s 6-year-old spoken out?

-Do you think that Randall Emmett is Vanderpump Rules Lala Kent’s sugar daddy?
+Do you think that Randall Emmett is Vanderpump Rules’ Lala Kent’s sugar daddy?

-[Featured image by Andrew Walker/Getty Images]
+[Featured Image by Andrew Walker/Getty Images]